Noise abatement program

 - The property is classified as a "sensitive receiver" - such as a residence, school, church or hospital.

-- The property is impacted by noise from an existing State or Federal road and the road is not due to be subject to any upgrading works within a reasonably foreseeable time frame (eg 1-2 years).
+- The property is impacted by noise from an existing State or Federal road and the road is not subject to any approved upgrades within a reasonably foreseeable time frame (eg 1-2 years).

 - External noise levels are at least 65 decibels during the day or 60 decibels during the night at the property.
 (The daytime noise level is the average noise level between 7am and 10pm, and the night-time noise level is the average noise level between 10pm and 7am).